maxlebedev/maleficer/README.md

 	- The trigger/callback thing shouldn't live in event.py
 	- Bomb-lobber enemy
 		- bomb placement needs to account for blocking and LOS
-		- bomb explosions. how to represend the countdown?
 	- Should all ranged animations happen simultaneously?
 		- animation queue?
 	- for enemies on cooldown, we don't just wanna do nothing